How to buy Stellar Lumens (XLM)

 There are now around 20 billion Lumens in circulation while the Stellar Foundation currently holds the remaining supply.

-It is important to understand how the Stellar network operates, including how it affects lumens before investing.
+It is important to understand how the Stellar network operates, including how it affects lumens, before investing.

-Generally, both Ripple and Stellar try to solve issues with international payments by allowing users to convert them into the digital currency, so they can send them as assets to the receiving party.
+Generally, both Ripple and Stellar try to solve issues with international payments by allowing users to convert them into digital currency, so they can send them as assets to the receiving party.

 To make a payment using Stellar, users must work with a network anchor, which is simply a trusted intermediary that holds and converts funds.
 Here’s how it works:

-Fiat (such as dollars and euros) is sent to an anchor where it’s exchanged for digital credit.
+Fiat (such as dollars and euros) is sent to an anchor, where it’s exchanged for digital credit.
 The digital credit is then sent to another anchor that’s trusted by the receiving party, where it will be exchanged back to Fiat.

 What are Stellar Lumens Used For?